Line upon Line Learning

-Make An A to Z Box to Learn and Practice the ABCs
+Make An Alphabet Box to Learn and Practice the ABCs

 An A to Z box is great kit to create to practice learning letter names and sounds.
 As kids hold each item (for each letter or sound), they have a physical and sensory (in come cases!) experience to help solidify the letter sounds and names.
 Plus, what could be better than handling little toys to play with the alphabet?
 Our alphabet box is a fun way to practice recognizing and sorting letters in a hands-on way.